 San Diego Reckless driving Attorney

 If you have been arrested for dangerous, negligent or reckless driving under California Vehicle Code Section 23103 (VC), I can help you.
-I am Vista and San Diego reckless driving attorney Peter M. Liss.
+I am Vista and San Diego reckless driving lawyer Peter M. Liss.
 I have tried over 100 criminal jury trials and successfully defended many people arrested and charged with criminal traffic offenses, including reckless driving resulting in injury.